Brookdale Wave header-wave

 • Indoor and outdoor programs

-• Programming based on interests like cooking and baking classes, gardening and travel discussions
+• Programming based on interests like cooking, baking, gardening and travel discussions

 • Physical activity such as walking, exercising groups and dance

-• Opportunities for reminiscing, morning mental workouts with brain-stimulating games, purposeful discussions and spending time with people of different generations and ages
+• Opportunities for reminiscing, morning mental workouts with brain-stimulating games, purposeful discussions and time spent with people of different generations and ages

 • Community outings to museums, restaurants and parks

-• Technology engagement involving InTouch programs (mobile computer system designed for resident use) and iPads
+• Technology engagement involving InTouch programs—a mobile computer system designed for resident use—and iPads

 Nutrition